bawiek/Active-Stock-Market-Management/README.md

     # Gradient Boosting
     # Linear Support Vector Classification
  The prodiction can be quickly impove by using another imputer (mean imputations were used) and with a model tunnning.

+# Results
+ ## Models are better to prediction the 'non-beating index'stocks than the one that will beat the index.
+ ## On test set (2017) the non beating median precision were 67%.
+This result was also found on the S&P500 and the DOW.
+ ## The use of such model can be in a context of FNB, where the model can suggest sotcks that won't perform compare to the index, en then have a better portfolio than the Index.